brotherhoodMonk/gyan/rct.md

 ======
 Q31: How do you prevent the default behavior in an event callback in React?

-Add to PDF/md 	  		  	Junior

 You call e.preventDefault(); on the event e passed into the callback.
 =====
 Q32: How would you prevent a component from rendering in React?
-           Junior

 Return null from the render method.
 =====
 flux